julienr/vim-cellmode/README.md

 Options
 -------
-You have to configure the target tmux session/window/pane.
+You have to configure the target tmux/screen session/window/pane.
 By default, the following is used :

     let g:tmux_sessionname='ipython'
     let g:tmux_windowname='ipython'
     let g:tmux_panenumber='0'

+    let g:screen_sessionname='ipython'
+    let g:screen_window='0'

 This scripts relies on a temporary file to send text from vim to tmux.
 By default, tempname() is used to get a temporary file, but if you set g:cellmode_fname , this will be used instead.

+To choose between tmux and screen, uncomment the CopyToTmux or CopyToScreen line in RunTmuxPythonReg.
+Note that currently, CopyToScreen relies on OSX' pbcopy to set the paste buffer.
+On OSX, ipython started in a small tmux terminal will have trouble with long paste-buffer (the text will overwrite itself).
+So I use screen instead.

 Difference with vim-ipython
 ---------------------------